Jakafi (ruxolitinib) for myelofibrosis

 Jakafi’s approval for myelofibrosis was largely supported by two Phase 3 clinical trials, both involving adults with intermediate or high-risk myelofibrosis and an enlarged spleen:

 - The COMFORT-2 trial (NCT00934544) was an open-label study involving 219 patients, who received either Jakafi or the best available therapy.
-Results showed that nearly 30% of Jakafi-treated patients achieved at least a 35% reduction in spleen size after nearly a year, compared with none in the standard care group.
+These results showed that nearly 30% of Jakafi-treated patients achieved at least a 35% reduction in spleen size after nearly a year, compared with none in the standard care group.

 Additional analyses demonstrated survival benefits with Jakafi relative to the comparator group in both studies.